openeuropa/bootstrap-component-library/README.md

-The twig packages are available as individual npm packages but also directly available in the theme packages, the `@openeuropa/bcl-twig-templates` package which is a collection of all the templates stored in a folder with the package name.
+The twig packages are available as individual npm packages but also directly available in the theme packages, the `@openeuropa/bcl-twig-templates` package which is a collection of all the BCL default templates stored in a folder with the package name.

 #### Twig loader